-Even though I’m a professional photographer, and I’ve set up countless photoshoots, I still had butterflies in my stomach.
+Even though I’m a professional photographer, and I’ve set up countless photo shoots, I still had butterflies in my stomach.

-Because, this was MY photo shoot.
+Because this was MY photo shoot.
 And, not just any photo shoot!
 One for my new brand and coaching business.
 I was feeling the pressure to deliver on my own goals here.
 And, despite my extensive planning, I had things to learn.

 My brand photos came out even better than I expected them to, but I definitely learned some new things during the process.
-Plus, I have an awesome free resource for you.

-Here’s five things you need to know before your first (or next!) brand photoshoot:
+Here are five things you need to know before your first (or next!) brand photoshoot:

 1 – Pick the best “raw” ingredients

 In the same way that great chefs say that quality ingredients are the precursor to delicious food, your photographer and team are the precursors to incredible brand images.